vijaybiradar/DevOps-AWS-Interview-QA/README.md

-# Have you faced the situation where you resolve conflicts in Git?
+# 2.Have you faced the situation where you resolve conflicts in Git?
 How?

 To resolve a merge conflict in Git, you can:
 Open the conflicting file in a text editor.